 The CTC outreach opportunity

 Your efforts to help people get advance CTC payments are essential.
-Many people will need help to understand their eligibility and to use the IRS Non-filer portal.
+Many people will need help to understand their eligibility and to use GetCTC.org.
 Unfortunately, most typical places for help are under-resourced and don’t have the capacity to provide the support needed.
 Additionally, the IRS has limited capacity to answer phone calls.

 People can continue to sign up for advance CTC payments.
 While the IRS will begin delivering payments July 15, if someone signs up later, after the IRS processes their information, they will still receive half of their CTC in 2021.
 People who miss the advance payment window completely can get the full CTC by filing a 2021 tax return in 2022.
 So, it is never too late to conduct CTC outreach activities.